HsuChihwei/Hsu_articles/README.md

-# python_note
+# Note
-The note of my Python
+The place of my article.